Take It Outside: Understanding the Difference Between Your Indoor and Outdoor Power Numbers

 Gravity Is Your Friend

 When seated, your weight is pushing into the saddle, and that saddle is pushing back into you.
 When standing, gravity is still pulling you down, but now that force is applied to the pedals rather than the saddle.
 To really take advantage of this boost, you want your center of gravity over the pedal you are pushing down.
-Your two options are to move your whole body from one side of the bike to the other, or to move your bike back and forth beneath you.
-Considering that few people have a bike that weighs the same as their body, it’s easy to see how rocking your bike back and forth is the more efficient option.
+Your two options are: move your whole body from one side of the bike to the other, or move your bike back and forth beneath you.
+Considering that your bike weighs much less than your body, rocking your bike back and forth is the more efficient option.

 Line It Up